Kozea/Radicale/DOCUMENTATION.md

 Default: `False`

-Note: use only on single-instance setup, will break consistency with client in multi-instance setup
+Note: only use on single-instance setup: it will break consistency with clients in multi-instance setup

 ##### use_mtime_and_size_for_item_cache

 _(>= 3.3.2)_

-Use last modifiction time (nanoseconds) and size (bytes) for 'item' cache instead of SHA256 (improves speed)
+Use last modification time (in nanoseconds) and size (in bytes) for 'item' cache instead of SHA256 (improves speed)

 Default: `False`

+Notes:
-Note: check used filesystem mtime precision before enabling
+* check used filesystem mtime precision before enabling

-Note: conversion is done on access, bulk conversion can be done offline using storage verification option `radicale --verify-storage`
+* conversion is done on access
+* bulk conversion can be done offline using the storage verification option `radicale --verify-storage`

 ##### folder_umask

 _(>= 3.3.2)_

-Use configured umask for folder creation (not applicable for OS Windows)
+umask to use for folder creation (not applicable for OS Windows)

-Default: (system-default, usual `0022`)
+Default: (system-default, usually `0022`)

+Useful values:
-Useful value: `0077` (user:rw group:- other:-) or `0027` (user:rw group:r other:-) or `0007` (user:rw group:rw other:-) or `0022` (user:rw group:r other:r)
+* `0077` (user:rw group:- other:-)
+* `0027` (user:rw group:r other:-)
+* `0007` (user:rw group:rw other:-)
+* `0022` (user:rw group:r other:r)

 ##### max_sync_token_age

-Delete sync-token that are older than the specified time. (seconds)
+Delete sync-tokens that are older than the specified time (in seconds).

 Default: `2592000`